wpswings/membership-for-woocommerce/README.txt

 == Changelog ==

+= 2.5.0 - Released on 28 May 2024 =
+* New : Compatible with Elementor Plugin (Shortcode Widget Creation)
+* New : Compatible with latest WP(6.5.3) & WC(8.9.1)
+* Fixes : Fixed Subscription plugin compatibility issues

 = 2.4.1 - Released on 24 April 2024 =
 * New : Compatible with latest WP(6.5.2) & WC(8.8.2)
 * New : Create one time discount coupon setting for the new members